California Penal Code 273a: Child Endangerment

 The most important thing one can do when accused of child endangerment is find an Orange County criminal defense lawyer specializing in child endangerment.
 He or she will know the laws inside and out and will be able to take the proper steps to ensure that your rights are protected and that your case is fairly tried.

-If you or a loved one has been arrested for child endangerment, do the responsible thing — get professional representation from experienced Newport Beach riminal defense attorneys immediately to protect your rights by contacting our firm.
+If you or a loved one has been arrested for child endangerment, do the responsible thing — get professional representation from an experienced Orange County criminal defense attorney immediately to protect your rights by contacting our firm.